 Over the last few years, I’ve been lucky enough to work with tens of thousands of women all over the country through my workshops and private negotiation coaching.
 There are five things that I tell recent grads, especially when they’ve recently finished school, to do immediately to help them get started on the $100K path while developing smart financial habits.

 Automate money going into a savings account every month.

 This is something that can be easily done through online banking or your payroll platform at work.
 It’s the easiest way to help build an emergency fund, which should be your first financial to-do.
 Start with as little as $25 per paycheck.
 The savings, especially if you funnel it towards a high-yield savings account, can go a long way, including interest.
 Remember once it’s in a savings account, pretend it doesn’t exist unless an emergency comes up — such as job loss, medical emergency, or an unexpected car repair.

 It’s important to build a credit history.
 Your credit score is like your adult GPA.
 It monitors your responsibility as a money borrower and lets lenders assess the amount of risk they will take when loaning you money.

 The higher your score, the more likely you are to get better interest rates.
-It takes time and commitment to build up to an 800 credit score level, but there are ways to fast track your score and be eligible for those awesome rates.
+It takes time and commitment to building up to an 800 credit score level, but there are ways to fast-track your score and be eligible for those awesome rates.
 Here are some ways to increase your credit score.

 Deserve is committed to educating you about credit, personal finance, and more — so you can make good decisions that have a lasting impact on your financial life.
 Now that’s integrity, y’all.